Unboxed-Software/solana-course/content/interest-bearing-token.md

 ---
 title: Interest Bearing Token
 objectives:
- - Create mint account with interest bearing config
+ - Create mint account with the interest bearing extension
  - Explain the use cases of interest bearing tokens
  - Experiment with the rules of the extension
 ---